 People with anorexia see themselves as overweight and have an intense fear of gaining weight or becoming fat.
-Their perception often contradicts reality, as some continue to restrict even though they are dangerously thin.
+Their perception often contradicts reality, as some continue to restrict food intake even though they are dangerously thin.
 The process of restricting becomes a preoccupation and is often obsessive in nature.
 Individuals may spend a lot of time thinking about their body, or foods, and ways to restrict and lose weight.
-They may develop unusual eating habits such as avoiding what they perceive as high caloric food and meals, picking out a few foods and eating only these in small quantities, or carefully weighing and portioning food.
+They may avoid what they perceive as high caloric food and meals, picking out a few foods and eating only these in small quantities, or carefully weighing and portioning food.
 People with anorexia may repeatedly check their body weight and many engage in other techniques to control their weight, such as intense and compulsive exercise or abuse of laxatives, enemas, and diuretics.
 Girls with anorexia often experience a delayed onset of their first menstrual period or amenorrhea (absence of menstrual periods).

 - Refusal to maintain body weight at or above a minimally normal weight for one's age and height

 - Intense fear of gaining weight or becoming fat, even though one is underweight

 - Disturbance in the way in which one's body weight or shape is experienced, undue influence of body weight or shape on self-evaluation, or denial of the seriousness of low body weight

 A person has Restricting Type Anorexia Nervosa when the primary method of weight loss involves dieting, fasting and excessive exercising and not engaging in any bingeing or purging behaviors for at least a three-month period.